Pupil Premium, Sports Premium and Catch Up Funding

 Catch Up Funding

-This work began very early this academic year has meant that we could provide additional remote learning and smaller school bubbles during the 3rd Lockdown in January.
+This work began very early last academic year has meant that we could provide additional remote learning and smaller school bubbles during the 3rd Lockdown in January.

 You can find out more by reading the document below which outlines our plans and strategy.